sportnginlegacy/hubstats/README.md

  www.yourdomain.com/hubstats/handler

 ### Repositories
 Hubstats needs to know what repositories for it to watch.
-You can set it to watch either an entire organization or a list of specific repos in `octokit.yml`.
+You can set it to watch either an entire organization or a list of specific repositories in `octokit.yml`.
 The list of repositories should look like either:

 ```
 repo_list: